omargvlnc/CSE412-Final-project/README.md

 The final project for this class is to create a database using Postgres and real-world implmentation.

-For our final project we decided to look at the popular 2019 video game "Animal Crossing" and create a database of the game's large variety of furniture items.
+For our final project we decided to look at the popular 2019 video game "Animal Crossing: New Horizons" and create a database of the game's large variety of furniture items.